Filimoa/bridging-data-divides-workbook/README.md

 Make sure to replace `YOUR_API_KEY` with your actual API key and uncomment the line (remove the `#` at the beginning of the line).

-### ⚠️ **Work Computer SSL Issues**
-Some corporate networks may block access to OpenAI’s API, leading to SSL verification errors.
+> ⚠️ **Work Computer SSL Issues:** Some corporate networks may block access to OpenAI’s API, leading to SSL verification errors.
 If you encounter this issue, consider:
-- Running the notebook on a personal computer.
+> - Running the notebook on a personal computer.
-- Using the [hosted Colab version](https://colab.research.google.com/drive/15uvMEzytBbf65HBhjh82-mHDTK6GnYt5) (ensure your VPN is off).
+> - Using the [hosted Colab version](https://colab.research.google.com/drive/15uvMEzytBbf65HBhjh82-mHDTK6GnYt5) (ensure your VPN is off).
-- Checking with your IT team for potential workarounds, such as configuring SSL settings or using a company-approved proxy.
+> - Checking with your IT team for potential workarounds, such as configuring SSL settings or using a company-approved proxy.

 ## Hosted Colab Version: